gmodena/wmf-platform-airflow/README.md

 # platform-airflow-dags

-This repo contains data pipelines operationalised by the Generated Datasets Platform team.
+This repo contains data pipelines operationalised by the Generated Data Platform team.
 You can reach out to us at
 * TODO: Add wikitech url
 * TODO: Add irc channel